 - Understand the various project management approaches such as predictive (e.g. waterfall), adaptive (e.g. Agile), and hybrid.

 - Fulfill the educational requirements of four globally recognized project management certifications: Certified Associates in Project Management (CAPM®), Project Management Professional (PMP®), Agile Certified Practitioner (PMI-ACP®), and Risk Management Professional (PMI-RMP®) credentials.

 The academic program for this certificate is composed of seven, one and half credit graduate-level courses or 10.5 credits.

 MGMT 565, Project Management (1.5 sh)

 This is an introductory course to project management with a focus on providing students with real world knowledge of managing projects in today’s competitive environment.
 Throughout this course, we will introduce project examples from a wide variety of industries and functions including information technology, marketing, organization capability enhancement, training, etc.

 MGMT 576, Advanced Project Management (1.5 sh)

-Topics in this course include project organization, stakeholder analysis, communication planning, risk and issue management, quality management, procurement, and leading projects.
+Topics in this course include project organization, communication planning, risk and issue management, quality management, supply chain management, conflict and governance management, and leading projects.
 This course is further aligned within the broader context of business execution, which includes program and portfolio management, organization change, strategic business implementation, and project management office.
 Collectively these disciplines strive to achieve tangible business results.

 MGMT 571, Leadership (1.5 sh)